tw2113/TwentyTwelve-SASS/README.md

 SCSS file located in /sass/, compiled css file located in /stylesheets/ and enqueued already.

-Feedback and forks always welcome.
+Feedback and pull requests always welcome.
 It'll make the SASS better.